Wedding of Prince William and Catherine Middleton: Bridal attendants

-Maid-of-honour Pippa Middleton also wore a gown by Sarah Burton of Alexander McQueen.
-It has been described as being made of "heavy, ivory satin-based crepe, with a cowl front and with the same button detail and lace trims as the Bride's dress.
-Like her sister, she received "makeup artistry assistance" from Bobbi Brown make-up artist Hannah Martin, but it is unclear who actually put on her makeup for the wedding day.
+Pippa Middleton, Catherine's maid of honour, also wore a gown by Sarah Burton of Alexander McQueen.
+It was described as being made of "heavy, ivory satin-based crepe, with a cowl front and with the same button detail and lace trims as Catherine's dress".
+Like her sister, she received "makeup artistry assistance" from Bobbi Brown make-up artist Hannah Martin.
 Her hair was loosely curled in a half-up, half-down style by the Richard Ward Salon with a deep side part and a hairpiece made of ivy and lily of the valley to match Catherine's bouquet.

 The young bridesmaids wore dresses designed by Nicki Macfarlane, handmade with the help of Macfarlane's daughter Charlotte, in their homes at Wiltshire and Kent.
-The gowns echoed the bride's dress and were made with the same fabrics and button detail along the back.
+The gowns echoed Catherine's dress and were made with the same fabrics and button detail along the back.
 They were described as having a "ballerina-length, full, box pleated skirt" and were hand finished with English Cluny lace.
 Their ivy and lily-of-the-valley hair wreaths were influenced by Catherine's mother Carole's headdress at her 1981 wedding to Michael Middleton.

 All of the bridesmaids wore satin Mary Jane style shoes with a Swarovski crystal buckle designed by Devon-based Rainbow Club.
 Their flowers were designed and made by Shane Connolly and replicated the flowers in Catherine's bouquet: lily-of-the-valley, sweet William, and hyacinth.

-The pageboys' outfits were designed by Kashket and Partners in the style worn by a "Foot Guard officer at the time of the Regency (the 1820s)" with an insignia from the Irish Guards, whose Colonel is Prince William.
+The pageboys' outfits were designed by Kashket and Partners in the style worn by a "Foot Guard officer at the time of the Regency (the 1820s)" with an insignia from the Irish Guards, whose Colonel was Prince William.
 The tunics are red with gold piping and have Irish shamrocks on the collars.
-The Pages wore a gold and crimson sash (with tassel) around their waists, as is tradition for officers in the Irish Guards when in the presence of a member of the Royal Family.
+The pages wore a gold and crimson sash (with tassel) around their waists, as is tradition for officers in the Irish Guards when in the presence of a member of the Royal Family.